Do anti-depressants work?

 We found the same thing as Kirsch…for mildly and moderately depressed patients, our results confirm that anti-depressants offer no advantage over placebos, alternative therapies, or even moderate exercise.”Professor Walter Brown

-So, if they don’t work, why are we led to believe that they do?
+So, if they don’t work, why are we led to believe they do?

 As Dr James Davies argues in his book Cracked: Why Psychiatry is doing more harm than good, there are two main reasons.